 In other words, you don’t build a good hockey team with 20 players that can score goals.
 You need all facets of the game covered.
 Obviously you need skilled players, but you also need those who can play defense, kill penalties, be physical… the list goes on.

 Importantly, there also needs to be the team dynamic.
 Successful teams have formed a bond that is often hard to explain.
 It’s not that they always get along with each other; the difference is that there’s a mutual respect among the players and a commitment to the same end goal.
 And that each player is truly genuine in those feelings.

 We all know it’s one thing to say it, but it’s another thing to say it, believe it, and actually do it.

 Keep it in Perspective

 In light of everything mentioned here, I’ve always tried to keep the same perspective.
 Put the needs of the team ahead of the individual and don’t stress about trying to please everyone.
 That’s just a recipe for disaster.
-No matter what happens, someone’s always going to be unhappy.
+Any which way you cut it, someone’s always going to be unhappy.

 For coaches, go into tryouts with an open mind and a plan of action.
 Think of what you need to build a successful team for the long haul.
 Taking extra top-end talent might look good in the short term.
 But is that really the best thing for your team to be peaking and playing its best at the playoffs?

 At the end of the day, always trust your gut.
 It’s crazy when I think about it, but nearly every time I have trusted my gut I feel like I made the right decision.
-The ones that have come back to bite me are the times I went against what my gut was telling me.
+The ones that have come back to bite me are the times I went against what my instincts were telling me.